 - Take on a new responsibility at work, such as learning to use an IT system or understanding the monthly reports.

 - Sign up for a course you’ve been meaning to do at a local community centre.
-You might learn a new language, or try something practical such as plumbing.
+You might learn a new art or crafting skill, or try something practical such as gardening or plumbing.

-- Rediscover an old hobby that challenges you, whether it's making model aeroplanes, writing stories, drawing or knitting (there are online communities for knitters who are men!)
+- Rediscover an old hobby that challenges you, whether it’s making model aeroplanes, writing stories, drawing or knitting (there are online communities for knitters who are men!)

 - Visit a local men’s shed or check out a community group and see what they have to offer.

-The internet is making it easier for us all to keep on learning in new and interesting ways and in the process enhance our well-being.
-It is worth checking out these free resources and sites.
+The internet is making it easier for us all to keep on learning in new and interesting ways, and in the process enhance our well-being.
+It is worth checking out these free resources and sites for self learning.

 TED: Ideas worth spreading

-TED is a small non profit devoted to Ideas Worth Spreading.
-It started out (in 1984) as a conference bringing together three worlds: Technology, Entertainment, Design.
+TED is a small non profit that started out (in 1984) as a conference for Technology, Entertainment, and Design.
 Since then its scope has become ever broader.
 TED believe passionately in the power of ideas to change attitudes, lives and, ultimately, the world.

 The Khan Academy

-Khan Academy is an organization on a mission.
-We're a not-for-profit with the goal of changing education for the better by providing a free world-class education for anyone anywhere.
-All of the site's resources are available to anyone.
-It doesn't matter if you are a student, teacher, home-schooler, principal, adult returning to the classroom after 20 years, or a friendly alien just trying to get a leg up in earthly biology.
-Khan Academy's materials and resources are available to you completely free of charge.
+Khan Academy is a not-for-profit providing a free world-class education for anyone anywhere.
+All of the site’s materials and resources are available to anyone for free.
+It doesn’t matter if you are a student, teacher, home-schooler, principal, adult returning to the classroom after 20 years, or a friendly alien just trying to get a leg up in earthly biology.

 The Creativity Portal

 The Creativity Portal helps you to explore various activities related to arts, crafts, music, and writing.
-The CP is a specialty directory of sites that have free instructional information (tips, tutorials, articles, projects, how-to's, etc) to help you learn about the topic that interests you the most.
-If you have the desire to learn photography, writing, fine arts, graphic design, music making, origami, balloon twisting, and a whole lot of other things, then this is the place for you to begin your learning adventure.
-I was particularly impressed by the section on music featuring lessons on guitar, flutes. drums, banjo,etc.
+It is a directory of sites that have free instructional information (tips, tutorials, articles, projects, how-to’s, etc) to help you learn about topics such as photography, writing, fine arts, graphic design, music making, origami, balloon twisting, and a whole lot of other things.

 We welcome suggestions of new and interesting ways to introduce more learning into your life.